Argonne-National-Laboratory/Checkpointing.jl/README.md

 This package provides checkpointing schemes for adjoint computations using automatic differentiation (AD) of time stepping loops.
 Currently, we support the macro `@checkpoint_struct`, which differentiates and checkpoints a struct used in the loop.
 Each loop iteration is differentiated using [Enzyme.jl](https://github.com/EnzymeAD/Enzyme.jl).
 We rely on [ChainRulesCore.jl](https://github.com/JuliaDiff/ChainRulesCore.jl) to integrate with AD tools applied to the code outside of the loop.

-The schemes are agnostic to the ADTool being used and can be easily interfaced with any Julia AD tool.
-Currently the package provides the following checkpointing schemes:
+The schemes are agnostic to the AD tool being used and can be easily interfaced with any Julia AD tool.
+Currently, the package provides the following checkpointing schemes:

 1. Revolve/Binomial checkpointing [1]
 2. Periodic checkpointing